FridaWikell/greenthumb-front/README.md

 ![Screenshot of add post button](doc/feature-add-post-button.webp)

 The add post button directs the logged in user to create post page.
-If the user isn't logged in, it get redirected to the home page.
+If the user isn't logged in, it gets redirected to the home page.

 ### Post page